dlowe-net/dawdlerpg/README.md

 ## Differences from IdleRPG

+- Names, items, and durations are in different colors.
+- Output throttling allows configurable rate over a period.
+- Long messages are word wrapped.
+- Logging can be set to different levels.
+- Better IRC protocol support.
+- More game numbers are configurable.
 - Quest pathfinding is much more efficient.
 - Fights caused by map collisions have chance of finding item.
 - All worn items have a chance to get buffs/debuffs instead of a subset.